 5. Remember to follow through

 Involvement with the provider and family doesn’t end with the signing of contracts.
-“Your work is just beginning,” Steve insists.
-“They’re going to need to be credentialed, licensed in the state they’re moving to, credentialed at the facility.”
-Steve cautions that the biggest enemy, the biggest mistake that an employer can make is having the whole process take too long — and move too slowly — with too little contact.
-“The wisest employers stay engaged and look for opportunities to maintain contact,” says Steve.
+“Your work is just beginning,” Giglietta insists.
+“They’re going to need to be credentialed at the facility and licensed in the state they’re moving to.”
+Giglietta cautions that the biggest enemy, the biggest mistake that an employer can make is having the whole process take too long — and move too slowly — with too little contact.
+“The wisest employers stay engaged and look for opportunities to maintain contact,” says Giglietta.
 “They can fund house-hunting trips or trips to explore the area again, but continue a dialogue on a regular basis, helping out if they’re looking for schools or doctors or whatever.
 They stay connected.”